 - Never exceed 1,500 PSI when pressure washing your deck.
 You don’t want to damage or score (leave small cuts) on your beautiful deck surface.
 Some manufacturers allow higher than 1,500 PSI, but always check their guidelines before using higher pressure.

 - Keep a safe distance between the power washer and the deck surface.
 We recommend staying a minimum of 6” away from the surface.
 This should be enough to remove any dirt without damaging the composite decking.

 - Clean with the grain of the individual boards.
 When power washing your deck, direct the spray to match the grain.
 This helps prevent accidentally scoring or marking the surface by going against the grain or by crossing over several boards.

 For more information on power washing your deck, please click this link to watch our video.

 How To Remove Snow & Ice From Composite Decking

-While you won’t use your deck regularly during the winter season, you probably still want to clean pathways to your backyard and make it safe to walk.
+You probably won’t use your deck regularly during the winter season, you may still want to clean pathways to your backyard and make it safe to walk.

-To remove snow and ice from your composite deck, you do want to make sure you use tools and products that won’t damage the deck surface.
+To remove snow and ice from your composite deck, make sure you use tools and products that won’t damage the deck surface.

 Let’s take a look at the safe ways to shovel your deck or use ice melt products.